 The Australian Shepherd dog is also valued for its friendly and affectionate nature, as well as his ability to work.
 However, as the Australian Shepherd is a herding dog, he may bite children he mistakes for members of his "herd".
 Therefore, this dog may not be suitable for families with young children.

 However, a dog's suitability for family life depends on a variety of factors.
 These include your lifestyle, how much time you have to train and reinforce appropriate behavior, and whether your Australian Shepherd Golden Retriever mix is more of an Australian Shepherd or Golden Retriever.

 Raising a Golden Retriever Australian Shepherd Mix Puppy

 As with all dog breeds, bringing home an Australian Shepherd cross Golden Retriever puppy is an expensive and time-consuming commitment.

 As with all pure dog breeds and crossbreeds, the Australian Shepherd Golden Retriever mix is not for everyone.

-Here is a summary of its qualities, the best and the worst:
+Here is a summary of his qualities, the best and the worst:

 Is the Australian Shepherd Golden Retriever Mix Dog Right for You?

 The Australian Shepherd Golden Retriever mix combines two popular dog breeds.
-For all mixed-breed puppies, it's important to keep in mind that you won't know which parent they look or behave the most like until they're adults.
+For all mixed-breed puppies, it's essential to remember that you won't know which parent they look or behave the most like until their adults.

-If you have an active lifestyle and enough time to give this crossbreed dog the mental stimulation it needs, it could make a great pet for you.
+If you have an active lifestyle and enough time to give this crossbreed dog the mental stimulation it needs, it could make an excellent pet for you.